 Accountability is one of the most important aspects to keep in mind when you are looking for ways on how not to procrastinate.
 You need to identify individuals who will support you as you work towards your goals.
-These are the people who you will be accountable to.
+These are the people to who you will be accountable.

 They will ensure you remain focused and do what you are supposed to.
 These should be individuals who will remind you that you have come a long way and the achievements that you have made in your life so far can be attributed to the bold decisions that you were brave enough to take in the past.